ABSP-methylation-tool/ABSP/README.md

 ## Citation

-f you use ABSP in your published work, please cite
+If you use ABSP in your published work, please cite
 > **Denoulet et al. (2022).
 "ABSP: ..." .
 DOI: [doi.org](https://doi.org)**

 <br>